MCG-NJU/FCOT/README.md

 ## News
 * [2020.7.30] Code and model are now released for the tracker FCOT.
 * [2020.11.29] **Bug fix:** We will solve the problem soon where the results on VOT2018 are not reproducible.
 **Notes:** The tracking speed of 47 FPS is evaluated on GOT-10k dataset using a single 2080ti GPU.
 While due to the different settings of online training, the tracking speed on other datasets may vary.
+Excepting for the gpu, evaluation platform also make a difference.

 ## Table of Contents